-Modern slavery is a widespread, complex global crime taking a number of different forms.
+Modern Slavery is a widespread, complex global human rights abuse taking a number of different forms.
 It encompasses child slavery, bonded labour, forced and compulsory labour, descent-based slavery, early and forced marriage, and human trafficking.
-The 2014 Global Slavery Index estimates there are 35.8 million people living in some form of modern slavery globally.”
+The 2016 Global Slavery Index estimates there are 45.8 million people living in some form of modern slavery globally.
+It is worth noting that estimates are difficult, given slavery’s often hidden nature, and definitions do vary.
+However, all researchers and NGOs agree that slavery remains a grave human rights abuse.
 For the purpose of this question, the term “modern slavery” is used as an overarching term to describe one or more of these practices.

-Since 14.2 million of those working under conditions of forced labour are in the private economy – primarily in agriculture, construction, domestic work, manufacturing, mining and utilities – it has become increasingly clear from both government and civil society perspectives that business must play an integral role in the fight against this global crime.
-The Modern Slavery Act was passed into Law in order to tackle modern slavery in the UK, thereby making ‘commercial organisations’ with a turnover of more than £36 million legally accountable.
+According to the ILO’s most recent figures, 14.2 million of those working under conditions of forced labour are in the private economy – primarily in agriculture, construction, domestic work, manufacturing, mining and utilities – it has become increasingly clear from both government and civil society perspectives that business must play an integral role in the fight against this global crime.
+The Modern Slavery Act was passed into Law in order to tackle modern slavery in the UK, thereby making ‘commercial organisations’ with a turnover of more than £36 million legally accountable, by making them publish an annual statement on slavery in their own organisation and their supply chains.

-Abuse of labour is not an issue limited to developing countries and human trafficking is the fastest growing crime around the world today.
-Due to the hidden and illegal nature of human trafficking and forced labour, gathering statistics is difficult and the problem may be underestimated.
-The International Labour Organization (ILO) estimates that almost 21 million people are victims of forced labour worldwide and conservative 2012 research estimated trafficking victims as comprising some 44 per cent of this figure.
+Abuse of labour is not an issue limited to developing countries.
+Human trafficking is the fastest growing crime around the world today.
+The International Labour Organization (ILO) estimates that almost 21 million people are victims of forced labour worldwide and conservative research from 2012 estimated trafficking victims as comprising some 44% of this figure.
 Given the nature of modern slavery, it is very difficult to conduct any accurate calculations.
-However, based on the 2012 global estimate of human trafficking, the ILO has calculated that illicit profits from the use of forced labour in the private economy amount to US$150 billion.
+However, based on the 2014 global estimate of human trafficking, the ILO has calculated that illicit profits from the use of forced labour in the private economy amount to US$150.3 billion.

 Forced labour, often as a form of human trafficking, occurs in every country, including the United Kingdom.
 In 2013, the UK National Referral Mechanism (NRM) received 1746 referrals of potential victims of trafficking.
-In 2014, the figure had risen by 34% to 2340, of which 131 were UK nationals.
-This indicates that trafficking occurs within national borders as well as across them.
-Forced labour occurs primarily in industries that depend on casual and temporary labour, offer low wages and predominantly use subcontractors, making it hard to track along the supply chain.
+This number increased to 3805 cases in 2016.
+Estimates of numbers of trafficking victims in the UK had ranged from 10,000 to 13,000, but this has been revealed to be only the tip of the iceberg.
+Forced labour occurs primarily in industries that depend on casual and temporary labour, offer low wages and predominantly use subcontractors, making it hard to track along the value chain.
 Such abuses are most likely to be found in agriculture (along with related businesses, such as food processing and packing), construction, the services sector (restaurants, hotels, domestic work and care homes) and the sex trade.
 As well as causing damage to the individual, the criminal activity generally associated with forced and bonded labour may also have negative effects on wider society.
 Governments also face a loss of tax revenue.

-All businesses, whatever the service provided or trade offered, product sold or money invested, are potentially at risk of being affected by modern slavery in their organisations or supply chain, with consequent potential legal, operational, financial and reputational damages.
+All businesses, whatever the service provided or trade offered, product sold or money invested, are potentially at risk of being affected by modern slavery in their organisations or value chain, with consequent potential legal, operational, financial and reputational damages.
+However, there are identifiable risk factors:

 - High-risk industries include those which involve raw materials and employ methods which are arduous and hazardous